manzuz/serviceMixPOC/README.md

 4. Post the sample SBR file:

   - To do this using eclipse : right click on **/demo-sbr-publisher/src/main/java/com/conztanz/publisher/Publisher.java**, Run as...
 Java application.

-- To do this using windows explorer, download [this file][2] and copy it into your **C:\apache-servicemix-6.1.1\ftp\incoming\edi** folder.
+  - To do this using windows explorer, download [this file][2] and copy it into your **C:\apache-servicemix-7.0.0.M2\ftp\incoming\edi** folder.

+5. To shutdown servicemix, type CTRL+D and wait for the console to close.

 [2]: <https://raw.githubusercontent.com/manzuz/serviceMixPOC/master/demo-sbr-publisher/src/main/resources/edifact-sample.txt>